JaksonJose/JaksonJose/README.md

-## With a borderless world comes superb opportunities.
+<h1 align="center"> With a borderless world comes superb opportunities.</h1>

-Hey dude!
-This is **Jakson José**, I've been focused on **Full-Stack Developer skills**.
+<p align="Justify">Hey dude!
+This is <strong>Jakson José</strong>, I've been focused on <strong>Full-Stack Developer skills</strong>.
 I'm quite a self-taught person who's fascinated by technology, mainly about programming.
-Also, I believe software development can assist companies and people by solving issues, advancing business, reaching goals, and get people a better life.
+Also, I believe software development can assist companies and people by solving issues, advancing business, reaching goals, and get people a better life.</P>